 The Atlantic Hurricane Season officially starts on June 1st, and officially ends on November 30th.
-It is rare (but not completely unheard of) to see tropical weather systems develop outside of this date range, mainly due seasonal meteorological trends such as sea surface temperatures.
+It is rare (but not completely unheard of) to see tropical weather systems develop outside of this date range, mainly due to seasonal meteorological trends such as sea surface temperatures.

 Within that 6-month window of Hurricane Season, there are some trends worth noting:

-Early in the season (June-July), it’s much more common for tropical storms to develop closer to Florida in the Gulf of Mexico or the Carribbean.
+Early in the season (June-July), it’s much more common for tropical storms to develop closer to Florida in the Gulf of Mexico or the Caribbean.
 These smaller, disorganized storms don’t usually pack the same punch as a major hurricane, but they can dump a ton of rain in the area where they make landfall, causing localized flooding, school and government closures, and general chaos.

 Later in the season (August, September, and early October) is when we tend to see storms developing far out into the Atlantic Ocean – some are tracked from as far away as the West Coast of Africa near the Cape Verde Islands.
 These large storms have plenty of time, and plenty of warm water in their path, which can allow them to develop into major hurricanes.
-These major storms from later in the season tend to the be the ones you’ve probably heard of, such as Andrew, Katrina, Ivan, Ike, Sandy, Irma, and now Florence.
+These major storms from later in the season tend to the be the ones you’ve probably heard of, such as Andrew, Katrina, Ivan, Ike, Sandy, Irma, Florence, Ian, and Idalia.

 Preparing for Hurricane Season